Linaro/squad/doc/intro.rst

 them at the end prepares all the data in a consistent way, and submits it to dashboard.

+If input data is valid and nothing goes wrong with the request, SQUAD will return 201 as status code and the test run id in the response body.

 Input file formats
 ------------------